BindBC/bindbc-lua/README.md

 # bindbc-lua
 This project provides both static and dynamic bindings to the C API of [Lua programming language](https://www.lua.org/).
-The bindings are `@nogc` and `nothrow` compatible and can be compiled for compatibility with `-betterC`.
-This package is intended as a replacement of [DerelictLua](https://github.com/DerelictOrg/DerelictLua), which is not compatible with `@nogc`,  `nothrow`, or `-betterC`.
+The bindings are `@nogc` and `nothrow` compatible and can be compiled for compatibility with BetterC.
+This package is intended as a replacement of [DerelictLua](https://github.com/DerelictOrg/DerelictLua), which is not compatible with `@nogc`,  `nothrow`, or BetterC.

 ## Usage
-By default, `bindbc-lua` is configured to compile as a dynamic binding that is not `-betterC` compatible.
+By default, `bindbc-lua` is configured to compile as a dynamic binding that is not BetterC compatible.
 The dynamic binding has no link-time dependency on the Lua library, so the Lua shared library must be manually loaded at runtime.
 When configured as a static binding, there is a link-time dependency on the lua library through either the static library or the appropriate file for linking with shared libraries on your platform (see below).

-When using DUB to manage your project, the static binding can be enabled via a DUB `subConfiguration` statement in your project's package file. `-betterC` compatibility is also enabled via subconfigurations.
+When using DUB to manage your project, the static binding can be enabled via a DUB `subConfiguration` statement in your project's package file.
+BetterC compatibility is also enabled via subconfigurations.

 To use Lua, add `bindbc-lua` as a dependency to your project's package config file.
-For example, the following is configured to use Lua as a dynamic binding that is not `-betterC` compatible (note that version `0.1.0` as used here is just an example; please use the latest version in real code):
+For example, the following is configured to use Lua as a dynamic binding that is not BetterC compatible:

 __dub.json__
 ```
 dependencies {
-    "bindbc-lua": "~>0.1.0",
+    "bindbc-lua": "~>0.6.0",
 }
 ```

 __dub.sdl__
 ```
-dependency "bindbc-lua" version="~>0.1.0"
+dependency "bindbc-lua" version="~>0.6.0"
 ```

 ### The dynamic binding